jschnab/systems_design/instagram/README.md

 reached first.
 The feed is updated daily.

-To rank images, their timestamp is first truncated to hours, then images are sorted by timestamp and ties are broken by 'like' counts.
+To rank images, their timestamp is first truncated to hours, then images are sorted by timestamp and ties are broken by popularity.

 Because generating the feed involves querying, aggregating, and sorting data, it takes some time to generate it and would lead to too much application